 This kind of meeting brings together diverse beneficiaries, often in large numbers (the upper limit is constrained only by the venue capacity) and with widely-differing agendas and perspectives, to discuss issues of heartfelt concern, share ideas, pool knowledge, explore possibilities and devise plans for sustained collaborative action.

 The three main types of co-creation meeting

-There are three main types of co-creation meeting (a.k.a. large group intervention, large-scale event, ‘whole system in the room’ event) that I have named Type 1, Type 2 and Type 3.
-The labels are neutral by design.
-I have summarised the distinctions in the graphic below.
+There are three main types of co-creation meeting that I refer to as type 1, type 2 and type 3.
+These labels are neutral by design.
+I have summarised the distinctive features in this graphic:

 Type 1 co-creation meetings

 Real Time Strategic Change, Whole-Scale™ Change, Future Search, Search Conferences

 The format I am about to describe achieves two important aims:

 A discussion group never has more than four members, in accordance with the max4 principle.